 Representing Rockland County residents facing shoplifting charges

 New York recognizes shoplifting as a crime called larceny.
 Those who are arrested for larceny have various consequences to face that depend on the circumstances of their case.
 In many situations, a person stealing small objects from a department store may not realize the serious situation he or she is in when committing larceny.
 New York is aggressive when hearing these cases, some of which are considered felonies.
 If you have been charged with a shoplifting charge, depending on what you took and the value of the property, you could face serious penalties and possible jail time.
 In order to fight these charges, it is in your best interests to contact an attorney to assess your case and explore your legal options.
-If you need a Spring Valley attorney with the skill and experience to conclude your matter in the best way possible, contact The Law Office of Kevin T. Conway.
+If you need a New City attorney with the skill and experience to conclude your matter in the best way possible, contact The Law Office of Kevin T. Conway.

 Rockland County shoplifting charges explained

 If you were arrested for larceny in New City or Rockland County, you can face various consequences that depend mostly on the value of the stolen items.
 These consequences include fines and imprisonment.

 - Property with a value of $1000 or less: Known as petit larceny, this offense is considered a class A misdemeanor and comes with fines up to $1000 dollars and the possibility of imprisonment up to a year.

 - Property valued between $1000 and $3000: Known as grand larceny in the fourth degree, this offense is a class E felony and comes with fines not to exceed $5000 or double the offender’s gain from the act and possible imprisonment up to 4 years.